 How will this quantum revolution impact the technology industry?
 In many ways.

-- First of all, "saving" the situation of the cyber security.
+- First of all, "saving" the situation of cyber security.
 The development of hacking technologies means that, in the absence of quantum computing solutions, we could be less than a decade away from terrifying cyber attacks with unthinkable effects on personal data, transport networks, government and military structures.